 Today, the public authorities have an incredible amount of data at their disposal.
 Unfortunately, that data is frequently not converted into targeted citizen and public services, which is a shame.
 The time is ripe for a paradigm shift from statistics to data science as the foundation for public services, forecasting and decision-making.

-- By Jens Maagøe, CTO and Lars Andersen, VP Public & Healthcare, NNIT
+- By Jens Maagøe, VP Custom Application Development and Lars Andersen, VP Public & Healthcare, NNIT

 Denmark is one of the leading countries in the world when it comes to digitalization; we have a public sector where digitalization has gone as far as it can.
 Unfortunately, we are not managing to use the vast amounts of data we have at our disposal to target efforts and services with high precision.
 And this is extremely frustrating because it would result in higher efficiency and greater satisfaction among citizens.